usc-isi-i2/table-linker/README.md

 similarity between each candidate vector and the column vector.

 **Options:**
-- `-q / --sparql-query-endpoint`: The sparql query endpoint the sysetm should query to.
+- `--sparql-query-endpoint`: The sparql query endpoint the sysetm should query to.
 Default is  offical wikidata query endpoint https://query.wikidata.org/sparql.
 Note: The official wikidata query endpoint has frequency and timeout limit.
-- `-o / --output-column-name`: The output scoring column name.
+- `--output-column-name`: The output scoring column name.
 If not provided, the name of the embedding model will be used.
-- `-g / --generate-projector-file`: If given, the function will generate the files needed to run the Google Project visualization.
+- `--generate-projector-file`: If given, the function will generate the files needed to run the Google Project visualization.
 ###### Following options are wrapped from kgtk, please refer to [here](https://github.com/usc-isi-i2/kgtk/blob/feature/embedding/kgtk/cli/text_embedding_README.md "here") for details.
-- `-c / --column-vector-strategy`: The centroid choosing method.
+- `--column-vector-strategy`: The centroid choosing method.
-- `-m / --embedding-model`: The pre-fitted models used for generating the vectors.
+- `--embedding-model`: The pre-fitted models used for generating the vectors.
-- `-d / --distance-function`: The distance measurement function to used for scoring.
+- `--distance-function`: The distance measurement function to used for scoring.
-- `-n`: The number of cells used to estimate the vector for a column.
+- `--centroid-sampling-amount`: The number of cells used to estimate the vector for a column.
-- `--label-properties`: The names of the properties(P nodes) for `label` properties
+- `--label-properties`: The names of the properties(P nodes) for `label` properties.
+If pass with `None`, this part will not be used.
+Default is `label` property.
 - `--description-properties`: The names of the properties(P nodes) for `description` properties.
+If pass with `None`, this part will not be used.
+Default is `description` property.
 - `--isa-properties`: The names of the properties(P nodes) for `isa` properties.
+If pass with `None`, this part will not be used.
+Default is `P31`.
-- `--has-properties`: The names of the properties(P nodes) for `has` properties
+- `--has-properties`: The names of the properties(P nodes) for `has` properties.
+If pass with `None`, this part will not be used.
+Default is all P nodes except `P31`.
 - `--run-TSNE`: whether to run TSNE or not after the embedding vectors is generated.

 **Examples:**